-If being stressed didn't feel bad enough, there's a new study that will make you want to chill out even more: Researchers discovered that men find stressed out women less attractive.
+If being stressed out of your mind didn't feel bad enough, there's a study that will make you want to chill the eff out even more: Researchers discovered that men find stressed out women less attractive.

 But don't let that make you worry any more, because women are actually guilty of the same thing.
 According to previous research, women don't go for anxious fellas either.

-Careers, money, family — lots of things in our daily life can lead to stress.
-In fact, 75-90% of all doctor's office visits are for stress-related complaints.
+Careers, money, family, the holidays (aka this whole month)—lots of things in our life can lead to stress on a daily basis.
+In fact, 75-90 percent of all doctor's office visits are for stress-related complaints.
 But the pressure we feel takes a toll on us emotionally, physically, and it even can interfere with our love lives in some pretty surprising ways, whether we're single, in a relationship or married.

 Here's how stress can easily affect you: